zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 * Add the module role `MxGenAIConnector.Administrator` to your Administrator **User roles** in the **Security** settings of your app.
 * Add the `NAV_ConfigurationOverview_Open` microflow (**USE_ME** > **Configuration**) to your **Navigation** or register your key using the `Configuration_RegisterByString` microflow.
 * Complete the runtime setup of Mendix Cloud GenAI configuration by navigating to the page through the microflow mentioned above.
 Import a key generated in the portal or provided to you and click **Test Key** to validate its functionality.

+## Operations

+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/synthia-domain-model.png" >}}

+Configuration keys are stored persistently after they are imported (either via the UI or the exposed microflow).
+The three different types of configurations reflect the use cases this service supports.
+The specific operations are described below.

+To use the operations, a `SynthiaConnection` must always be passed that refers to a Configuration.
+Use the `Create Synthia Connection` toolbox action to create the object.
+A `KnowledgeBaseName` must only be passed for knowledge base operations.

+### Chat Completions Operations

+After following the general setup above, you are ready to use the microflows in the **USE_ME > ChatCompletions** folder in your logic.
+Currently, three microflows for chat completions are exposed as microflow actions under the **Synthia (Text & Files)** category in the **Toolbox**.

+These microflows expect a `SynthiaConnection` object that refers to a `ConfigurationTextGeneration`.

+In chat completions, system prompts and user prompts are two key components that help guide the language model in generating relevant and contextually appropriate responses.
+For more information on prompt engineering, see the [Read More]{#readmore} section.
+Different exposed microflow activities may require different prompts and logic for how the prompts must be passed, as described in the following sections.
+For more information on message roles, see the [ENUM_MessageRole](/appstore/modules/genai/commons/#enum-messagerole) enumeration in the *GenAI Commons*.

+All chat completion operations within the connector expect to *Retrieve and Generate* support [Function Calling](#function-calling), [Vision](#vision), and [Document Chat](#document-chat).

+For more inspiration or guidance on how to use the above-mentioned microflows in your logic, Mendix recommends downloading our [GenAI Showcase App](https://marketplace.mendix.com/link/component/220475), which demonstrates a variety of examples.